 The UK Treecreeper population peaked in the mid 1970s, but has been roughly stable since about 1980.
 Intensive study has shown that Treecreeper numbers and survival rates are reduced by wet winter weather (Peach et al. 1995b).
 The influence of cold weather is also evident in the low start to the index, following the severe winter of 1962/63, and the trough around 1980.
-Census data suggest a minor decline has occurred since the early 1980s, but CES adult captures have increased for much of this period.
-Productivity, calculated using CES data, shows fluctuations around a long-term shallow increase.
+Productivity, calculated using CES data, shows fluctuations since the 1980s.
 There has been a significant fall in nest failure rates at the egg stage but an increase at the chick stage and overall nest success is now slightly lower than in the late 1960s, despite having increased during the 1970s and 1980s.
 The trend towards earlier laying can be partly explained by recent climate change (Crick & Sparks 1999).
 Numbers across Europe have been broadly stable since 1980 (PECBMS 2016a).